mdomlop/snapman/man/en/snapman.1.md

 # DESCRIPTION

 `snapman` is a backup program based on the ability of Btrfs file system to capture snapshots of subvolumes.

 When you run `snapman` without options it will read the default configuration file in `/etc/snapman.ini` and then it will make backups (snapshots) of indicated subvolumes at desired frequency until reach a defined quota.
 If quota were reached, then it will remove the older backup before to make a new one to keep the number of backups indicated in quota.

 The configuration file defines all the stuff about what and how the snapshots of subvolumes are taked.
 Read more about it in snapman(5).

 The configuration file is mandatory.
 If there is not such file, the program will fail.
 You can indicate an altenative configuration file with the `--config` option.

 You can print to `stdout` an example configuration file with the `--sample` option.

+# GUI MODE EXECUTION

+If you use the `--gui` option, program will show a Qt5 interface.

 # DAEMON MODE EXECUTION

 You can run periodically this program if you use the `--daemon` option.

 Because a misconfigured or non-existent configuration file does not allow the execution of the program, such file only is readed one time.
 I you performs changes on it, you may to restart the program, if you want these changes to be applied.

 # SYSTEMD SERVICE

 A systemd service was provided for execute in daemon mode.
 Just start and enable `snapman.service`.

 As mentioned before, you must restart the service if you performs changes on configuration file and want these changes to be applied.

 # OPTIONS